Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 6. Hepar Sulphur – For Asthma In Cold Air

-The main characteristic symptoms are difficulty in breathing with deep, wheezing along with choking cough.
-Potency and dosage depend on age, causative factors and symptoms of patient.
-In majority of cases, it can be administered in 30C potency 3-4 times in a day.
-200C can be taken once or twice in a day.
-1M is used in very rare conditions.
-We strongly recommend consulting a homeopathic doctor for that.
+Potency and dosage depend on age, causative factors and symptoms of the patient.
+In the majority of cases, it can be administered in 30C potency 3-4 times in a day.

 7. Ipecac – For Difficult Breathing And Cough Ending In Vomiting